 Biomedical research relies on animal models to elucidate the cellular and molecular basis of human pathogenesis in order to generate efficacious treatments.
-While many mammalian species have been utilized due to their evolutionary proximity and homology to humans, zebrafish are quickly becoming a valuable model in many areas of research (1).
+While many mammalian species have been utilized due their evolutionary proximity and homology to humans, zebrafish are quickly becoming a valuable model in many areas of research (Lieschke and Currie 2007).